CS91Capstone/etl-deployment/README.md

 &nbsp;

 Note on lambda_function.py:
-- A lambda function to process and deploy other lambda functions from GitHub to s3 bucket
+- A lambda function to package other lambda function from GitHub and deploy it to S3 bucket
 - Must include https://github.com/lambci/git-lambda-layer in the layer of the lambda function